unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Cast a Tek

-Tekcasters such as arcanists and priests, as well as many monsters, have access to tek skills and can use them to great effect in combat.
+Tekcasters such as Arcanists and priests, as well as many monsters, have access to tek skills and can use them to great effect in combat.
 Each tek skill has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the tek skill.
 Casting a tek skill is, therefore, not necessarily an action.
 Most tek skills do have a casting time of 1 action, so a tekcaster often uses his or her action in combat to cast such a tek skill.

 #### Dash